renjieliu/SQL_Art/README.md

-# SQL_Art
+# SQL Art
-Playful SQL scripts for something would normally be done in generic programming languages
+Coding with SQL for something would usually be done in generic programming languages